Hard work, big prize: Bristol is shaping what it means to be a smart city

 For Simeonidou, what is following on the heels of the experiment is even more exciting.
-“By the end of November, we should have finalised a small cell deployment that is part of the 5G trials that are also here in Bristol, funded by government rather than Bristol is Open.
+“By the end of November, we should have finalized a small cell deployment that is part of the 5G trials that are also here in Bristol, funded by the government rather than Bristol is Open.
 So we can be a 5G leader, too – and we got the opportunity because of our existing testbed.”

-It means that by March 2018, Simeonidou estimates, a demonstration 5G network delivered in partnership with Nokia and spectrum from BT will be switched on.
+It means that by March 2018, Simeonidou estimates, a demonstration 5G network delivered in partnership with Nokia and the spectrum from BT will be switched on.

 Immersive gaming and robotics projects are also on the agenda, plus large-scale deployments of high-speed infrastructure at Bristol City’s Ashton Gate stadium, delivered by Zeetta Networks, and a promised 5G city centre campus for the University of Bristol.

 “The next step will be 5G for the masses,” adds Simeonidou, “and more quickly than you might think.
 By mid-2019 we will be seeing large-scale 5G trials around the world, and Bristol’s pioneering work will count for a lot.”

 John Bradford, who leads the Hi-Tech Bristol and Bath community interest company, says Bristol is Open started off as a computer science challenge – how do you design a programmable city? – but is now on the cusp of being much more.